JCAndKSolutions/android-unit-test/README.md

 Requirements
 ------------
-- Gradle 1.10 or superior.
+- Gradle 2.10 or superior.
-- Android's Gradle Plugin.
+- Android's Gradle Plugin 0.14.0 or superior.
 - An Android app or library that builds with Gradle.

 Running the Sample App